 - Errors that Can’t be Fixed During Your Current Sprint: These issues or defects that are present in your product should be added to the product backlog because you can’t do anything to fix them at the current moment, so they should be shunned away till the appropriate time

-If you are a professional then you know that developing any kind of software, product, or service without thoroughly researching about the product or the entire product development process that you are going to execute, is a big mistake.
+If you are a professional then you know that developing any kind of software, product, or service without thoroughly researching the product or the entire product development process that you are going to execute, is a big mistake.

 While the research part of the product backlog is quite relevant to the user, it is very important to perform a lot of research about the whole product development process before starting your work on it.